aarongrisez/Qsys/README.md

 git submodule update --init --recursive
 ```

-### Conan
+#### Conan

 [conan](https://conan.io/) is a package manager for C/C++ libraries.

 ```
-conana install .
+conan install .
 ```

 This should install the required libraries that Qsys will need to use when building.

 #### Scons (cross platform)

 Godot will need to be built first before building QSys. it's under ```/godot-cpp```. more information can be found [here](https://github.com/GodotNativeTools/godot-cpp).
-It's already avalible as a submodule so there is no need to clone godot-cpp.
+It's already available as a submodule so there is no need to clone godot-cpp.

 ```
 scons generate_bindings=yes